khaors/geocompr/main.md

 #> [1] 0.758
 ```

+So it appears that the GLM is slightly better than the SVM in this specific case.
 Finally, we can have a look at the results of the found optimal hyperparameters for each outer loop iteration.
 Here, we just have a short glance at the optimal hyperparameters combination and the result which was obtained with them in the first iteration of the outer loop